 Real coconut is used in Pepperidge Farm's Tahiti Coconut cookies, but that's about the only good news.
 An absurdly high amount of fat—likely from butter oil and artery-clogging hydrogenated and interesterified vegetable oils—undo all of the benefits of coconut oil.

 Milk Chocolate Chip, Semi-Sweet Chocolate Chip, & White Chocolate Macadamia

 Per 1 cookie, 32 g: 140 calories, 7 g fat (3.5 g saturated), 125-130 mg sodium, 18-20 g carbs (0-1 g fiber, 12 g sugars), 1-2 g protein

 The smell of a Mrs. Fields cookie may bring back pleasant memories of middle school days spent in the mall, but there are better cookie options that don't serve up an unhealthy dose of partially hydrogenated palm kernel oil—otherwise known as the manmade trans fats that have been banned from use in food products by the FDA.

 Per 1 cookie, 40.7 g: 190 calories, 10 g fat (2.5 g saturated fat), 190 mg sodium, 22 g carbs (2 g fiber, 11 g sugar), 4 g protein

-Grandma’s recipe calls for a lot of fat—15 percent of your daily allowance in just one cookie (and 30 percent if you’re eating both cookies in the unsealable to-go package).
-And those aren’t the healthy monounsaturated fats you know and love from nuts; they’re mostly hydrogenated vegetable oils and vegetable shortening.
-Craving peanut butter?
-Check out our rankings of the 36 Top Peanut Butters!
+Grandma's peanut butter cookie recipe calls for a lot of fat—15 percent of your daily allowance in just one cookie (and 30 percent if you're eating both cookies in the unsealable to-go package).
+And those aren't the healthy monounsaturated fats you know and love from nuts; they're mostly hydrogenated vegetable oils and vegetable shortening.

 Keebler Vienna Fingers Reduced Fat